eskainah/conquering-responsive-layouts/README.md

 This is a summary of week one of the challenge.

 # Challenge 4
 This is an introduction to flex box.

+1. The headings in the first row must be a different color
+2. The two .col at the bottom must go next to one another
+3. The section at the bottom should have a dark background color and a different color of text
+4. I've removed the "gap" that I created, so you'll have to add it back in

 Here we recreate a hero section of a webpage.
 It is an easy way to practice.